We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 - Chorley, North West England

-Woodbridge is described as one of the ‘gems’ in Suffolk’s crown and is known for having a real buzz.
-Praised for its arty, historic atmosphere – this riverside town is a hive of activity while still managing to maintain a laid-back, holiday vibe.
+Described as one of the ‘gems’ in Suffolk’s crown, Woodbridge is known for its buzz.
+Praised for its arty, historic atmosphere, this riverside town is a hive of activity while still maintaining a laid-back, holiday vibe.

 Woodbridge has a nautical history of making sails, ropes, and boats – for example, Sir Francis Drake’s fighting ships were built here.
 Today, wild swimming is popular in Woodbridge’s River Deben, and many residents also enjoy a quiet stroll along its banks while admiring the classic, working Tide Mill (and perhaps spotting the occasional seal!).